 Third Prize: Cash award of $1,000

 Fourth Prize: Cash award of $500

-Merit Prizes (5): Cash awards of $250 for the remaining 5 finalists*
+Merit Prizes (5): Cash awards of $250 for

-Montgomery Symphony League reserves the right to amend
+*The Montgomery Symphony League reserves the right to amend

 number of registered competitors and the judges’

 Boston University Tanglewood Institute (BUTI) Auditions